Internet2/grouper/grouper-misc/grouper-azure/README.md

 This project is an Internet2 Grouper connector that synchronizes Grouper groups and users to Microsoft Azure Active Directory/Office 365.

-Note that this currently only supports security groups.
-Support for other group types is planned.
+This currently only supports security or Office 365 (unified) groups.
+Support for mail-enabled groups is unavailable due to lack of support in the Microsoft API.

 # Installing